faust64/highwaytohell/README.md

  * logins: a login history collection, associating an user ID to a client IP, a timestamp and wether login succeeded or failed
  * nspools: inventory of ns pools
- * zones: zones inventory and global settings, mapped to their owner and nspool
+ * zones: zones inventory and global settings, mapped to their nspool
+ * rbaclookalike: maps users to zones to a role
  * records: DNS records definitions, mapped to their zone
  * checks: health checks definitions, mapped to their zone
  * checkhistory: health checks history, mapped to a check